DoronovIV/ad-site/md/index.md

 in memory all the gimmicks for each stage of the game loop.

-The [official wiki guide](https://antimatter-dimensions.fandom.com/wiki/Guide) has helped me a lot with the eternity phase, however when I tried to follow it on the reality one, I've found out that it's not as straightforward and I've progressed a while intuitively (which seldom happens).
+The [official wiki guide](https://antimatter-dimensions.fandom.com/wiki/Guide) has helped me a lot with the eternity phase.
+However when I tried to follow it on the reality one, I've found out that it's not as straightforward and I've progressed a while intuitively (which seldom happens).

 This article might be helpful for one who has complete the game at least once and generally knows what he's doing at each stage before at least